fhunleth/fhunleth-buildroot-experiments/board/rpi0_badge/README.md

 We did a simple power measurement and found that the whole device was taking about 500 mW.
-AAA batteries don't have that much capacity so make sure that you have 900 mAh ones or better.
-Ours worked plenty well to experiment and show it off.
+AAA batteries don't have that much capacity so make sure that you have 800 mAh ones or better.
+The 800 mAh ones we used lasted 5 hours per charge.